peterdtitan/alx-low_level_programming/0x0D-preprocessor/README.md

-This is a folder containing tasks from the "preprocessor" project.This is a folder containing tasks from the "preprocessor" project.
+Folder containing the tasks on C preprocessor project.